ZhaoXiangXML/test/Cross Platform Mobile App R&D Technical Specification and Plan.md

  * Move existing Call Management Hershey Wedding code into project (1 hour)
  * Customize Camera Plugin for Android, update Call Management to use this Camera plugin (8 hours)
  * Rewrite Database related code to use SQLite plugin (12 hours, cooperate with Sugar)

+By the end of Dec 2014, we should have fully functional Cordova version of Call Management Hershey Wedding for iOS and Android, and ready to be tested by end users.

+Plan of first half of Jan 2015:

  * Customize Device and Network Information plugin for any missing function (4 hours)
  * Add Crash Reporting (2 hours)
  * Test and debug on iOS and Android (8 hours)

-By the end of Dec 2014, we should have fully functional Cordova version of Call Management Hershey Wedding for iOS and Android, and ready to be tested by end users.

-Plan of first half of Jan 2015:

  * Customize Geolocation, use Baidu's SDK for Android (4 hours)
  * Create AES encryption plugin and encrypt upload transmission (4 hours)
  * Create remote logging plugin (4 hours)
- * Setup develop environment for Windows Phone 8 (4 hours)
- * Create or customize all above plugins for Windows Phone 8 (15 hours)
- * Test and debug on Windows Phone (10 hours)
- * Create download site for Window Phone (5 hours)

 By the mid of Jan 2015, we should have all functions of our existing native apps but map.